Death and funeral of Sirikit: Preparations for the Royal Funeral and Cremation

 Alongside the lying in state in the Grand Palace's Dusit Maha Prasat Hall is the ongoing preparations for the royal funeral and cremation ceremonies, which will happen in late 2026 in conjunction with the first anniversary of the former Queen's passing and will climax with the cremation itself in the temporary crematorium complex in Sanam Luang in central Bangkok.
-Organization and coordination work for this is shared with the Bureau of the Royal Household, the Ministry of Culture via its Fine Arts Deparment, and various other governmental agencies.
+Organization and coordination work for this is shared with the Bureau of the Royal Household, the Ministry of Culture via its Fine Arts Department, and various other governmental agencies.

-The preparations began on 6 November when the Princess Royal, HRH Princess Maha Chakri Sirindhorn, presided over a official ceremony at the Bangkok National Museum to bless the royal funeral chariots to be used next year in the ceremonies and formally commence the needed repair, maintenance and upgrading work needed for the chariots, the pallanquins and the pulley to be used.
+The preparations began on 6 November, when the Princess Royal presided over an official ceremony at the Bangkok National Museum to bless the royal funeral chariots to be used in the ceremonies and formally commence the needed repair, maintenance and upgrading work needed for the chariots, the pallanquins and the pulleys to be used come funeral day.